gatsbyjs/gatsby-starter-default/README.md

 ## Install

-Make sure that you have Gatsby installed:
+Make sure that you have the Gatsby CLI program installed:
 ```sh
 npm install --global gatsby-cli
 ```